 Choosing and using the right teaching approach is an important consideration for all language educators.
 Get it right and students progress towards fluency at pace in a calm and enjoyable learning environment.
-But get it wrong and students can quickly become demotivated and disengaged, particularly in formal education settings.
+But get it wrong and students can quickly become demotivated and disengaged, particularly in formal education settings where they might not have a chance to choose to take a second language based on their own motivation.

-Communicative Language Teaching or CLT is widely recognised across language classrooms globally as a highly applicable and effective teaching and learning approach (Savignon, 1987 and 2002).
-But why is the approach so effective and what are the advantages of the communicative language teaching approach for educators and students?
+Communicative Language Teaching or CLT is widely recognised across language classrooms globally as a highly applicable and effective teaching and learning approach.
+But why is the CLT approach so effective and what are the advantages of the communicative language teaching approach for educators and students?

 What’s the focus of Communicative Language Teaching?